senff/WordPress-Plugin-Status-Snapshotter/README.md

 * One click to create or restore a Snapshot.
 * Make as many snapshots as you like.
-* Only saves which plugins are active and which aren't.
+* Only saves the STATE of all plugins (which are active and which aren't).
+* Option to add a description to each Snapshot (e.g. "my favorite set of plugins").
 * No full database/configuration backup, so Snapshots are created and restored lightning fast.
 * View which plugins were active when a Snapshot was made, before you restore it.